-When the project calls for process colour (or four colour process), there should be no spot colours in any of the files you submit.
+When the project calls for RGB colour, there should be no spot colours in any of the files you submit.
 Empty your swatches panel of all unused colours.

 As we’ll only be using Adobe Fonts, there’s not much to do here.
 No fonts will ever be packaged with your projects, so you have nothing to worry about.
 Be sure to check Type > Find Fonts… to ensure only the fonts you’re using are in your document.

 If there’s a font folder in your package folder, there’s a problem.
 Look inside to see what’s there.
 It’s not an Adobe Font, so you need to go remove it from your InDesign file, then package it again.

 Be sure your InDesign document is named as usual:

 Never rename a file while it’s open.
 Close it.
 Rename it in Finder, then re-open it.

 When you package your InDesign document with File > Package… It will create a folder that’s properly named if your file was well named to start with.

 Open your PDF in Adobe Acrobat.
 Hit ⌘-d.
 Choose these settings:

 Save, then close your PDF file.
 Zip, then submit the whole InDesign package folder.